vPeteWalker/midway/failure/failure.rst

    .. figure:: images/hdd4.png
       :align: left
-      :scale: 50%
+      :scale: 75%

       This is an example of an SSD

    .. figure:: images/hdd5.png
       :align: right
-      :scale: 50%
+      :scale: 75%

       This is an example of a HDD

 #.
 Now that we have identified our HDD that we wish to use in our failure test, we can run ``disk_operator mark_disks_unusable /dev/sdX`` where X corresponds to the ID of the identified disk.
-In our example, we ran ``disk_operator mark_disks_unusable /dev/sdb``, and the output is below. **You will repeat this command until you observe a failure within Prism** This is required to trigger Curator to mark the drive as failed.
+In our example, we ran ``disk_operator mark_disks_unusable /dev/sdb``, and the output is below. **You will repeat this command until you observe a failure within Prism**.
+This is required to trigger Curator to mark the drive as failed.

    .. figure:: images/hdd6.png

 #.
-Return to Prism and observe that the disk is in the process of being removed, and shows a failure state.
+Within Prism, observe that the disk is in the process of being removed, and shows a failure state.
 Make note of the disk serial number at this time.

    .. figure:: images/hdd7.png

 #.
-Run the command ``links http://0:2010``.
+Within the SSH session, run the command ``links http://0:2010``.
 You will be presented with the *Rebuild Estimator* interface similar to the below.

    .. figure:: images/hdd7a.png